 Luxury Homes International hosted the Hawaii Mid-Year Real Estate Review with Paul Brewbaker this week at Waialae Country Club in Honolulu Hawaii.
 Brewbaker, Hawaii's top economist covered the international, national and local economies with special detail to GDP, inflation, job growth, construction and interest rates.
 Housing prices are in the ninth year of expansion averaging 4%-5% annually.
 Sales volume remains high with a low inventory environment.

-Real Estate Review with Paul Brewbaker 2018
+For the full presentation materials, click here: Real Estate Review with Paul Brewbaker 2018

 Thank you to the sponsors: Luxury Homes International, Honolulu Home Loans, Howard Hughes, Old Republic Title, Utopian Vacation Luxury Homes, Diamond Head Home Inspections, Hawaii International Real Estate Council, Kamaaina Termite & Pest, In1View Photography.